 Today the company is housed in a 19th-century textile mill.
-The site includes the studio, gallery and a museum of antique molds.
-A Collector’s Weekend takes place each April, when people can attend lectures and paint their own figurines.
+The site includes the studio, gallery, and a museum of antique molds.
+A Collector’s Weekend takes place each April when people can attend lectures and paint their own figurines.
 The Christmas season brings additional events.

 The company has a high-tech side, and that’s where Vaillancourt comes in.
-He manages the company’s Web presence, e-commerce and business strategies.
+He manages the company’s Web presence, e-commerce, and business strategies.
 Recent efforts in social networking are allowing the company to reach a new generation.

-Vaillancourt got interested in technology as a student at Worcester Academy, where he helped to establish some of the school’s first wired classrooms, dorms and computer labs.
-Sparked by an interest in technology and passion for design and marketing, he and his family set off to visit 15 colleges around the world to find the right program.
+Vaillancourt got interested in technology as a student at Worcester Academy, where he helped to establish some of the school’s first wired classrooms, dorms, and computer labs.
+Sparked by an interest in technology and a passion for design and marketing, he and his family set off to visit 15 colleges around the world to find the right program.

 “When I got to RIT, it just blew me away,” Vaillancourt says.
 “The new media publishing program is unbelievable, very hands-on, combining creative, technical, and practical aspects to the industry—something that no other school could offer.”

 He focused on the technical side of advertising and marketing and, as an undergraduate, he co-authored Marketing4Digital: A Guide to Print Markets with Professor Frank J. Romano.